kubernetes/enhancements/keps/sig-api-machinery/0006-apply.md

-For example, a validating webhook on Deployments to enforce a replica policy can be bypassed by any /scale subresource request because the webhook admission chain is not called on the subresource.
+For example, a validating webhook on Deployments to enforce a replica policy can be bypassed by any /scale subresource request because the webhook admission chain is called only for the subresource.
 We cannot track that the user who made the request to the /scale resource owns the replicas field.